BritishMachineVisionAssociation/BMVCTemplate/README.md

 in the LaTeX preamble.

-The `??` is the paper number your are assigned when registering your paper on the OpenReview submission web site:
+The `??` is the paper number your are assigned when registering your paper on the OpenReview submission website:

 A word template is also provided: `BMVC_MS_Office_2024review.docx`